qupath/qupath-docs/docs/tutorials/exporting_measurements.rst

 4. **Columns to include** (optional): The list of measurements to include in the export (if left empty, all existing measurements are included)

 .. note::
-  If you wish to **only** export specific measurements, the **Populate** button is what you need.
+  If you wish to **only** export specific measurements, the :guilabel:`Populate` button is what you need.
   This will populate a list from which you can choose the exact columns to include in the export.
   This list is constructed after performing a scan of all the selected images to check which measurements exist, and should only take a couple of seconds.
   This means that you must have selected image(s) to do this.